businessdatasolutions/whiteboard/README.md

 # Free Whiteboard App

-The **Whiteboard App** is an interactive, client‑side canvas built with HTML, CSS, and JavaScript.
+The **Free Whiteboard App** is an interactive, client‑side canvas built with HTML, CSS, and JavaScript.
 It allows you to create, move, and customize visual elements in real time—all with an intuitive drag‑and‑drop interface.

 ## Features

 ### Post-it Notes

 - **Drag and Drop:**
   Easily drag colorful Post-it notes from the dock onto the whiteboard canvas.
 - **Dock Replacement:**